-ZF Friedrichshafen is opening a new research center that focuses on artificial intelligence and cyber security.
+ZF Friedrichshafen’s new research center in Germany will focus on artificial intelligence and cyber security.

 The automotive supplier group said the center, which is based in Saarbruecken in western Germany, will look for ways to use AI to make systems, components, manufacturing and services more intelligent, more efficient and safer.